Linearized heat semigroups on Finsler measure spaces and some applications: Introduction

-Recall that an $n$-dimensional {\it Finsler manifold} $(M, F)$ means an $n$-dimensional smooth manifold $M$ equipped with a Finsler metric (or Finsler structure) $F: TM\rightarrow [0, +\infty)$ such that $F_x=F|_{T_xM}$ is a Minkowski norm on $T_xM$ at each point $x\in M$.
-Given a smooth measure $m$, the triple $(M, F, m)$ is called a {\it Finsler measure space}.
-We say that $F$ satisfies {\it uniform convexity and uniform smoothness} if there exist uniform positive constants $\kappa^*$ and $\kappa$ such that for any $x\in M$, $V\in T_xM\setminus\{0\}$ and $y\in T_xM$, we have where $g_V=(g_{ij}(V))$ is the Riemannian metric on $M$ induced by $F$ with the reference vector $V$. (\ref{unif cs cons}) implies that $0<\kappa^*\leq 1\leq \kappa$ and $F$ has finite reversibility $\Lambda$ (see (\ref{Lambda}) below).
-The uniform smoothness and the uniform convexity were first introduced in Banach space theory by Ball, Carlen and Lieb in \cite{BCL}.
-Recently S. Ohta gave their geometric explanations in Finsler geometry (\cite{Oh2}).
-In fact there are many Finsler metrics satisfying (\ref{unif cs cons}) (see \cite{Xia3}).

-A Finsler measure space is not a metric space in usual sense because $F$ may be nonreversible, i.e., $F(x, y)\neq F(x, -y)$ may happen.
+Recall that an $n$-dimensional {\it Finsler manifold} $(M, F)$ means an $n$-dimensional smooth manifold $M$ equipped with a Finsler metric (or Finsler structure) $F: TM\rightarrow [0, +\infty)$ such that $F_x=F|_{T_xM}$ is a Minkowski norm on $T_xM$ at each point $x\in M$, where $TM$ is the tangent bundle of $M$.
+Given a smooth measure $m$, the triple $(M, F, m)$ is called a {\it Finsler metric measure space} (simply, Finsler measure space).
+A Finsler measure space is not a metric space in the usual sense because $F$ may be nonreversible, i.e., $F(x, v)\neq F(x, -v)$ may happen.
 This non-reversibility causes the asymmetry of the associated distance function.
 Since $F$ is not smooth at the zero section and non-quadratic, the gradient $\nabla u$ of a smooth function $u$ on $M$ is only continuous and nonlinear on $M$.
-From the view of the variation, we still may define the Finsler Laplacian $\Delta_m $ (simply, denoted by $\Delta$) with respect to the measure $m$ (\cite{Sh}).
+From the variational viewpoint, we may still define the Finsler Laplacian $\Delta_m $ (simply, denoted by $\Delta$) with respect to the measure $m$ (\cite{Sh}).
 But it is a fully nonlinear divergence differential operator.
-On the other hand, the global (analytic or topological) properties of Finsler manifolds are affected by not only Riemannian quantities, for example, flag curvature and Ricci curvature, but also non-Riemannian quantities, such as, $S$-curvature, Douglas curvature and Landsberg curvature etc., which vanish in Riemannian geometry (\cite{Sh}).
-S.Ohta (\cite{Oh1}) introduced the weighted Ricci curvature Ric$_N$ for $N\in [n, \infty]$ in terms of the Ricci curvature and $S$-curvature, and proved that the condition that Ric$_N$ has a lower bound is equivalent to the curvature-dimension condition $CD(K, N)$, introduced by Lott-Villani and Sturm (\cite{LV}, \cite{St1}-\cite{St2}).
-Studies show that the weighted Ricci curvature is of great importance in global Finsler geometry.
-The global analysis and topology on Finsler measure spaces with weighted Ricci curvature bounded below have been received widely attentions and much research progress on this aspect has been made in recent years (\cite{Oh1}-\cite{Oh3}, \cite{OS1}-\cite{OS2}, \cite{WX}, \cite{Xc}, \cite{Xia1}-\cite{Xia5}, \cite{ZX} and the references therein).